rookie-ninja/rk-boot/README.md

 With rk-boot, users can start gRPC, gin, echo, GoFrame, prometheus client or custom entry service with yaml formatted config file.
 Easy to compile, run and debug your grpc service, grpc gateway, swagger UI and rk-tv web UI.

+Besides, ORM database instances can also be bootstrapped by rk-boot.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->
 **Table of Contents**  *generated with [DocToc](https://github.com/thlorenz/doctoc)*